regenwatchdog/regenwatchdog.github.io/_estates/bexley/thamesmeadeast.md

 The result saw 65.4% of eligible residents taking part in the ballot, with 70.2% voting ‘yes’.

-This is despite tenants being told that the rents of the new homes will increase above their current levels - albeit tapered over a period of 10 years.
+This is despite tenants being told that the rents of the new homes will increase above their current levels - albeit tiered over a period of 10 years.

 <img src="/images/lesnesrent.png" class="img-fluid rounded img-thumbnail">